 - equipment powered by compressed air or gas applied directly to the spray liquid for distribution without the use of air blast techniques

 - hose proportioning devices.

-There are some circumstances where you have a defence under section 39(3) of the Agricultural Chemicals Distribution Control Act to a charge of an offence against distributing herbicides without a licence.
-These include when you are operating ground equipment on:
+As an operator, there are some circumstances where you are able to distribute herbicides without a commercial operator's licence and not be charged with an offence under section 39(3) of the Agricultural Chemicals Distribution Control Act 1966.
+These circumstances include if you are using the ground equipment on:

 - land owned or occupied by you

 - land owned or occupied by your relative – a relative as defined in the Act can be a spouse, son or daughter, father, mother, brother or sister, grandparent or grandchild